tanishagerg/SRNCA/blogpost.md

 2. Next, the final texture image is used as input to a pre-trained convolutional neural network layer (we used VGG16), which, in short, flattens its input into different layers that contain vectors of numerical values often referred to as features.

 3. Next, a Gram matrix is calculated for several layers of the conv-net.
 A Gram matrix stores the dot product (the product a vector with the other vector's transpose, which measures how close they are) for every possible pair of vectors in each layer.
-As a result, each Gram matrix has as many rows and columns as the number of channels in the layer.
 We can write the value for the Gram matrix element at position (i,j) as

 $$
 g_{i,j} = v_i v_j^T